-Domino’s Pizza Redo ‘Ferris Bueller’s Day Off’ Using A ‘Stranger Things’ Actor
+Domino’s Pizza Redoes ‘Ferris Bueller’s Day Off’ Using A ‘Stranger Things’ Actor

 Who doesn’t love pizza?
-And what about the classic 80’s truancy movie, Ferris Bueller’s Day Off?
-Speaking of the 80’s, how good was Netflix’s Stranger Things at recreating that decade?
-Now, imagine if there were a mash up of those three awesome things.
+And what about the classic ’80s truancy movie Ferris Bueller’s Day Off?
+Speaking of the ’80s, how good was Netflix’s Stranger Things at recreating that decade?
+Now, imagine if there were a mashup of those three awesome things.
 Recently, Domino’s Pizza had just such thoughts and used it as inspiration for their latest commercials.

 The first commercial shows Joe Keery (who plays Steve Harrington in Stranger Things) recreating short snippets of the Ferris Bueller movie, starring as Ferris himself.
 This advert only runs for 30 seconds but manages to cram in some pretty iconic parts of the movie as well as some famous lines.
 Joe Keery is seen pulling open the curtains to his bedroom and asking the audience how he could “possibly be expected to go without Domino’s on a day like this?”

 Keery then uses his Amazon Alexa to place an easy order for pizza.
 He is then shown in the shower with his hair soaped up in a spike.
-He utters the famous line from Ferris Bueller’s Day Off, “Life moves pretty fast,” as he looks at his smart watch and watches the Domino’s tracking app.
+He utters the famous line from Ferris Bueller’s Day Off, “Life moves pretty fast,” as he looks at his smartwatch and watches the Domino’s tracking app.

 You can check out the full advert for Domino’s Pizza below.